forthy42/net2o/wiki/squid-contracts.md

 in as their signature, so you can only verify the destination signature if you actually have checked for the source state in the corresponding ledger.

+## Mixer

+Note that there can be an arbitrary amount of participants in one contract, so it is possible to merge contracts with the consent of all participants.
+If you want to anonymize your account, you need to distribute the value into difficult to track coins (e.g. powers of two), and to do so without being tracked, many other people have to do the same thing, and do it in the same big merged contract.

 ## Size of a transaction

 + Opcodes are one byte (there aren't that many); literals are bytewise encoded